Diyckstra/terraform-provider-deyckstra/website/docs/d/network_acls.md

 ## Argument Reference

 * `filter` - (Optional) One or more name/value pairs to use as filters.
-  A network ACL will be selected if any one of the given values matches.
     * _Valid values:_ See supported names and values in [EC2 API documentation][describe-network-acls]
 * `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired network ACLs.